stanford-policylab/opp/py/data_readme_template.md

   Milepost), and 89% of stops overall.
 - It would be possible to map the highway and mile marker data to geo coordinates, like we did in Washington.
-- Data for violation reason is largely missing.
-- VehicleSearchAuthority might provide search type but we lack a mapping for the codes.
-TypeOfSearch includes information on whom was searched (e.g., driver vs. passenger), but does not provide information on the type of search (e.g., probable cause vs. consent).
-ConsentSearchAccepted gives us information on search type for a small fraction of searches.
 - There is a two-week period in October 2012 and a two-week period in November 2013 when no stops are recorded.
+We also are missing December 2015.
   Dates are sparse in 2009–2010 (and even up until mid-2011).
-- We also received a file with partial data on traffic stops pre-2009; this is not included in the cleaned dataset.
+- We also received a file with partial data on traffic stops pre-2009; this is not included in the dataset.
+- Data for violation reason is largely missing.
+- Raw column `VehicleSearchAuthority` and `DriverSearchAuthority` seem to provide search basis but we lack a mapping for the codes. `ConsentSearchAccepted` gives us information on search type for a small fraction of searches.
+- `raw_TypeOfSearch` includes information on who was searched (e.g., driver vs. passenger), but does not provide information on the type of search (e.g., probable cause vs. consent).
 - Some contraband information is available and so we define a contraband_found column in case it is useful to other researchers.
 But the data is messy and there are multiple ways contraband_found might be defined, and so we do not include Arizona in our contraband analysis.
+- Additional raw data columns that may be of interest: `ConsentSearchRequested` (note that there is also a raw column `ConsentSearchAccepted` -- which populates the clean values `search_basis == "consent"`), `IfConsentRequestGranted`, (FS, RS, NA), `SubjectDemeanor` (CO, UN, CM, NA), `StopDuration` (A-F, NA), `DistractedDriving` (1-2 word free field), `ImmigrationStatusCheck` (boolean, nearly all NA), `VehicleImpounded` (Y, N, I, NA), `ImpoundReason` (LI, NL, CN, DE, DM, II, UA, NA), `TypeOfContact` (D, P, E, N, C, NA), `DrugSeizureType` (combinations of P, S, T), `DUIBAC`, `DUICharges`, `DUITests` (combinations of B, I, U), `PreStopIndicator` (VT = "Vehicle Type, Condition or Modification", BL = "Driver Body Language", PB = "Passenger Behavior", DB = "Driving Behavior", OT = "Other", NO = "None")

 ## Anaheim, CA
 **Data notes**:
 - Very little information received, only a reference number, date, year, case